optimizely/android-sdk/README.md

   * `./gradlew assemble`
 4. Run tests for all modules
   * `./gradlew testAllModules`
-  * A device or emulator must be connected
+  * A device or emulator must be connected.
 5. Install the test app onto all connected devices and emulators
   * `./gradlew test-app:installDebug`
-  * The test app depends on all of the other project modules
+  * The test app depends on all of the other project modules.
-  * The modules are built from source
+  * The modules are built from source.
-  * Changes in any modules source will be applied to the test app on the next build
 6. Discover more gradle tasks
   * `./gradlew tasks`
-  * To see the task of an individual module
+  * To see the task of an individual module: `./gradlew user-profile:tasks`
-    * `./gradlew user-profile:tasks`

 ### Android Studio

-Android Studio is an IDE that wraps gradle (and `adb`).
-Everything you can do in Android Studio can be done from command line with gradle and the other android command line tools.
+Android Studio is an IDE that wraps gradle.
+Everything you can do in Android Studio can be done from the command line tools.

 You can import this project into Android Studio by opening Android Studio and selecting `Import Project` from the first dialog or from the `File` menu.
 Simply select the project's root `build.gradle` file and Android Studio will do the rest.